Transport in Zagreb: Public transport

 Mass transit in Zagreb is managed by the public company Zagreb Electric Tram.
 ZET's trams used to span the entire city, but due to only two expansions (the Dubec and Prečko routes) in the 21st century, tram infrastructure did not keep up with the city's growth.
-However, a bus network supplements the tram and services a large part of the Zagreb metropolitan area, as well as nearby towns.
-The Zagreb Cable Car connects the Gračani neighborhood and the tram line 15 terminal with the highest peak of the Medvednica mountain, or the Zagreb Funicular, connecting Ilica with the old medieval nucleus of the city.
-Zagreb public transit is poorly developed compared to other EU cities, with citizens preferring to use cars instead of riding on the public transit.
+A bus network supplements the trams and covers large parts of the metropolitan area, as well as nearby towns.
+The Zagreb Cable Car connects the Gračani neighborhood and the tram line 15 terminal with the highest peak of the Medvednica mountain.
+Zagreb public transit is poorly developed compared to other EU cities, and citizens prefer to use cars instead of riding on the public transit.
 In 2023, public procurement procedure started for building additional tram lines in Zagreb, specifically connecting Eugen Kvaternik Square via Heinzelova Street with Žitnjak, and connecting Zapruđe with Dugave.
 Initially, there were plans to connect the future tram railway from Savišće to the Zagreb Airport via the Homeland Bridge, but the plans were altered in favor of using the existing railway infrastructure to connect the airport with the Zagreb Main Railway Station.